someguynamedjosh/scarlet/design/resolution.md

 structs.
 Same thing for named members, except not really because we'll need to know invariants to do named members on variables.
 We can ignore that for now.
 Variable resolution is a noop at the moment.

+A from B
+B from A
+B from C
+C from A
+B from D
+D